Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 Here you can imagine the `items` as an array if objects with a label property.

 React needs to be able to keep track of elements with a stable identity.
 To do this you'll get elements in a list a `key`.
-The value for key can be any value that is unique among siblings.
+The value for key can be any value that is **unique among siblings**.
 While you can use an index, save this as a last resort.
 Use a unique id or other unqiue string that describes your data.

 In the example above, if we knew that the label was unique it could be used as the key.